VicD2riA/Project_OX_Embedded-CPE-312/README.md

   -Apply knowledge from at least 3 labs

 Files in Github must exist
--Plan, Presentation, Code, Demo vidio
+- Plan, Presentation, Code, Demo vidio

 Extra point
--Use at least one component, which has not been taught in class
+- Use at least one component, which has not been taught in class

 ## @Author
 - 1911310207 Pornwara Bunjarat
 - 1911310264 Wachira Tanpaisal
 - 1911310363 Nattawat Sakupiyanon
-- 1911310389
+- 1911310389 Harit Benjangkhaprasert